godot-rust/gdnative-book/src/gdext/intro/coding.md

 ```

 ## Creating a Node Type
-To add rust functionality to the node.
-We need to use a base which we can build on.
+To add Rust functionality to the node, we need to use a base class which we can build on.
 In this case, the base is `CharacterController2D`.
 To use it we must inherit it.
-Rust doesn't natively support inherits, but with Godot being written in C++ it uses inherits.
-Gdext does have a way to use this.
-By using the `class` attribute.
+Rust doesn't natively support inheritance, but gdext has a way to emulate the Godot inheritance hierarchy: by using the `class` attribute.
 In a new file, create a struct.
 Like this:
 ```rust
 use godot::engine::CharacterController2D;